dynamicpdf-api/dotnet-client-examples/README.md

 # dotnet-client-examples

-The C# .NET Client Examples project uses the DynamicPDF Cloud API C# client library (`dotnet-client`) to create, merge, split, form fill, stamp, obtain metadata, convert, and secure/encrypt PDF documents.
+The C# .NET Client Examples project uses the DynamicPDF API C# client library (`dotnet-client`) to create, merge, split, form fill, stamp, obtain metadata, convert, and secure/encrypt PDF documents.
 This project contains numerous sample projects for the tutorials and examples on [cloud.dynamicpdf.com](https://cloud.dynamicpdf.com/).

-The DynamicPDF Cloud API consists of the following endpoints.
+The DynamicPDF API consists of the following endpoints.

 - `dlex-layout`
 - `image-info`